danielearwicker/computed-async-mobx/README.md

 # Usage

 Unlike the normal `computed` feature, `computedAsync` can't work as a decorator on a property getter.
-This is because it changes the type of the return value from `Promise<T>` to `T`.
+This is because it changes the type of the return value from `PromiseLike<T>` to `T`.

 Instead, as in the example above, declare an ordinary property.
 If you're using TypeScript (or an ES6 transpiler with equivalent support for classes) then you can declare and initialise the property in a class in one statement: